taqiaden/GraspAgent/README.md

 ## Acknowledgements
-Part of the code is developed by Daheng Li, a senior member at RLIS Lab, CAISA, Bejing, China.
+The collision detection unit and the ROS communication module are mainly handled by by Li Daheng, a senior member at RLIS Lab, CAISA, Bejing, China.

 ## Contact